AnyaLang/SBB_ML/README.md

 **4. Results**
+1) **Comparison with Traditional Classifiers**: BERT outperformed traditional machine learning classifiers (such as logistic regression) across most metrics, especially in handling nuanced language features and complex sentence structures.

-1) **Training Configuration**: Models with a higher sequence length (`max_length=256`) slightly outperformed those with the default length, indicating that capturing more context from the input text can be beneficial.
+2) **Training Configuration**: Models with a higher sequence length (`max_length=256`) performed worse over the same configurations.
+This does not suggest that higher sequence is worse, only within the scope of the training that we chose.
+Further hyperparameter tuning is needed to make a more definitive conclusion.
-2) **Dropout and Regularization**: Introducing higher dropout rates improved model robustness, reducing overfitting as observed in validation loss improvements.
+3) **Dropout and Regularization**: Introducing dropout rates should improve model robustness, for our training we have not observed substantial differences.
-3) **Epochs**: Longer training periods (up to 5 epochs) generally resulted in improved accuracy, suggesting that the model benefits from more extensive training iterations to better learn the complexities of the dataset.
+4) **Epochs**: Longer training periods (up to 4 epochs) generally resulted in improved accuracy
-4) **Learning Rate**: Adjusting the learning rate to be lower showed better convergence over epochs without overshooting minima.
-5) **Tokenization Effects**: Expanding the tokenizer's vocabulary and enabling more aggressive token cleaning techniques slightly increased model performance, hinting at the importance of input quality and preprocessing.
-6) **Comparison with Traditional Classifiers**: BERT outperformed traditional machine learning classifiers (such as logistic regression) across most metrics, especially in handling nuanced language features and complex sentence structures.
-7) **Training Strategy**: Employing dynamic masking and varied sentence lengths during training helped the model generalize better to unseen text, avoiding common pitfalls of fixed masking strategies.

-**Conclusion**:
+**Conclusion**: Introducing more things to the model made it perform worse, for the next stages it would be recommended to look more into the training parameters, such as adjusting the learning rate, and batch size and further see if the impact of the scheduler and the noise reduction.

 While the capabilities of this model are extensive, we chose the FlauBERT model, which is more targeted towards our task, and therefore did not perform further hyperparameter tuning for BERT.